Diversity

 The representation and full engagement of diverse points of view among individuals with varied life experiences is a source of community strength.
 Differing national origins, races, religions, gender/sexual orientation, socioeconomic status, ages, diet, ethnicity, and abilities enrich the learning environment and fuel innovation and growth, particularly as our students prepare for their future.
 Our students are learning today, leading tomorrow as responsible citizens with sensitivity, skills and a sense of equity and social justice needed in our world.

 Erie Day School respects and affirms the dignity and worth of each member of our community.
-These values of diversity, equity and inclusion are rooted in our motto: May I be mindful of the goodness that surrounds me; may I always stretch my mind and heart so that I live my life in wisdom and in love; may I be a loyal friend to others and willingly lend a hand; and may I always honor and respect the earth, of which I am a part.
+These values of diversity, equity and inclusion are rooted in our motto: May I be mindful of the goodness that surrounds me; may I always stretch my mind and heart so that I live my life in wisdom and in love; may I be a loyal friend to others and lend a hand to those in need; and may I always honor and respect the earth, of which I am a part.

 We believe...